fbpx

 Carbon Footprint of Tourism

-How Travel is Contributing to the Climate Emergency
+How Travel Contributes to the Climate Emergency

 Tourism is responsible for roughly 8% of the world’s carbon emissions.
 From plane flights and boat rides to souvenirs and lodging, various activities contribute to tourism’s carbon footprint.
 The majority of this footprint is emitted by visitors from high-income countries, with U.S. travelers at the top of the list.
 As the number of people who can afford to travel grows, so will tourism’s environmental footprint.